 828 Pico Blvd Suite 2, Santa Monica, CA 90405

-Lady And The Larder has arguably the most famous charcuterie board in LA.
-Celebrities like Mandy Moore, Giada De Laurentis and Molly Sims are a few of the celebrities who have used Instagram to share their aesthetically pleasing boards.
-Lady and The Larder prides themselves on using high quality ingredients from small local food vendors.
-Why is this included here, you may ask?
+Lady & Larder has arguably the most famous charcuterie board in LA.
+Mandy Moore, Giada De Laurentis and Molly Sims are a few celebrities who have shared on their Instagram Lady & Larder’s aesthetically pleasing charcuterie boards.
+Co-founders Sarah and Boo Simms, who are twin sisters, pride themselves on using high-quality ingredients from small local food vendors.
+Why did I add them to the list, you may ask?
 Well, every day from 12pm to 3pm, you can walk up to the store and order one of their sandwiches, which range from $12 to $18.

 Their menu changes all the time, so you’ll never get bored.
-For November, the closest thing they have to an Italian sandwich is their Hot Girl Salami, but back in August, they had this one, which looks incredibly appetizing.
+For November, the closest thing they have to an Italian sandwich is their Hot Girl Salami, but back in August, they had this one, which looks incredible.

 Here’s the link to the secret lunch menu.
 They don’t accept pre-orders, just walk-ins.